 Along with schools of colorful fish and reef-dwelling creatures, you may also encounter crabs, moray eels, trigger fish, parrot fish, barracudas, and maybe even a turtle.
 During the rainy season (June - November), runoff may damper visibility for snorkeling at Jungle Beach.

 Renting Snorkel Gear

 You need to take your own snorkeling gear with you to Jungle Beach.
 Sometimes you can find gear to rent once there, but don't count on the availability or quality; carry your own with you from Unawatuna.

-Snorkel gear can be rented in many shops along the road or borrowed from some guesthouses.
-The best option is to rent your gear from a dive shop in Unawatuna.
-You'll get far better equipment and a mask that doesn't leak.
+Snorkel gear can be rented in many shops and minimarts along the road or borrowed from some guesthouses.
+If you're serious about your experience, the smartest choice is to rent your gear from a dive shop in Unawatuna.
+You'll pay more but enjoy far better equipment and a mask that doesn't leak.